 Witnesses described the suspects as black males wearing black masks.
 At the time of the incident, one suspect was described as a 20 to 25-year-old male, approximately 5 feet 5 inches to 5 feet 6 inches tall.
 The other suspect was described as approximately 5 feet 10 inches to 5 feet 11 inches tall.
 According to witnesses, the two gunmen fled on foot and were last seen northbound on Fondren Road.

-To be eligible for the cash rewards, anyone with information about the murder of Deputy Agy can provide anonymous tips in three different ways:
+To be eligible for the cash rewards, anyone with information on the attack of Deputy Constable Clopton can provide anonymous tips in two different ways:

 Other Reward Programs